-We all know that Izmir is a cosmopolitan city on the country’s west coast, and it’s a great place to spend a few days.
+We all know that Izmir is a cosmopolitan city center on the country’s west coast, and it’s a great place to spend a few days.
 However, you might want to chill out somewhere a little less frantic and a bit more laid-back.
 In that case, you have to head to Alacati.

-Lazily Explore Alacati Town
+1. Lazily Explore Alacati Town

 It’s really all about lazy days chilling out in Alacati, but there are some tremendous Alacati landmarks in and around the town, too.
-The cobbled streets are more than worth exploring; again, you’ll notice the Greek influence.
+The cobblestone streets are more than worth exploring; again, you’ll notice the Greek influence.